melvincayas/surely-noted/README.md

 # Writeoff

-Writeoff is an ongoing project of a To-Do app with of user authentication, creating, and sharing To-Do lists with users.
+Writeoff is an ongoing project of a To-Do app with user authentication, creating, and sharing To-Do lists with users.

 ## Built With